boxdropper/HL2-GamepadUI-Mapbase/README.md

 After you've done all of that, create/rebuild your solution, if you now see the GamepadUI (HL2) and GamepadUI (Episodic) projects within your solution, you're on the right track.

-Lastly, the function PostMessageToAllSiblingsOfType will need to be re-enabled in Panel.h, by changing its #if 0 to #ifdef 1.
+Lastly, the function PostMessageToAllSiblingsOfType will need to be re-enabled in Panel.h, by changing its #if 0 to #if 1.
 Despite the code comment declaring otherwise, this function is safe to compile, and is necessary for GamepadUI to compile.

 ## SDK 2013 Notes